opencv/opencv/doc/tutorials/video/background_subtraction/background_subtraction.rst

           exit(EXIT_FAILURE);
         }

 #.
 Every frame is used both for calculating the foreground mask and for updating the background.
+If you want to change the learning rate used for updating the background model, it is possible to set a specific learning rate by passing a third parameter to the 'apply' method.

    .. code-block:: cpp